-A brief introduction to the student finance system and the tuition fees for some international students studying in Sweden.
+A brief introduction to the student finance system in Sweden.

 Student finance for students studying in Sweden